-9. Security Considerations
+8. Security Considerations

 As with many other protocols, NSH data can be spoofed or otherwise modified.
-In many deployments, NSH will be used in a controlled environment, with trusted devices (e.g. a data center) thus mitigating the risk of unauthorized header manipulation.
+In many deployments, NSH will be used in a controlled environment, with trusted devices (e.g., a data center) thus mitigating the risk of unauthorized header manipulation.

-NSH is always encapsulated in a transport protocol and therefore, when required, existing security protocols that provide authenticity (e.g. [RFC6071]) can be used.
+NSH is always encapsulated in a transport protocol and therefore, when required, existing security protocols that provide authenticity (e.g., [RFC6071]) can be used.
 Similarly, if confidentiality is required, existing encryption protocols can be used in conjunction with encapsulated NSH.

-Further, existing best practices, such as [BCP38] should be deployed at the network layer to ensure that traffic entering the service path is indeed "valid". [encap-considerations] provides additional transport encapsulation considerations.
+Further, existing best practices, such as [BCP38] should be deployed at the network layer to ensure that traffic entering the service path is indeed "valid".
+[I-D.ietf-rtgwg-dt-encap] provides additional transport encapsulation considerations.

 NSH metadata authenticity and confidentially must be considered as well.
 In order to protect the metadata, an operator can leverage the aforementioned mechanisms provided the transport layer, authenticity and/or confidentiality.
 An operator MUST carefully select the transport/underlay services to ensure end to end security services, when those are sought after.
 For example, if [RFC6071] is used, the operator MUST ensure it can be supported by the transport/underlay of all relevant network segments as well as SFF and SFs.
-Further, as described in [section 8.1], operators can and should use indirect identification for personally identifying information, thus significantly mitigating the risk of privacy violation.
+Further, as described in Section 8.1, operators can and should use indirect identification for personally identifying information, thus significantly mitigating the risk of privacy violation.
+Means to prevent leaking privacy-related information outside an administrative domain are natively supported by NSH given that the last SFF of a path will systematically remove the NSH header before forwarding a packet upstream.